MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-web-app.md

 ---

-## 4: Write code to provision and deploy a web app
+## 4: Write code to create and deploy a web app

 Create a Python file named *provision_deploy_web_app.py* with the following code.
 The comments explain the details of the code.
 Be sure to define the `REPO_URL` and `AZURE_SUBSCRIPTION_ID` environment variables before running the script.